alenyeh1014/DataScience-TwitterAnalytics/README.md

 ### Project Description

+1. Motivation:
-Our motivation for this project is simple and straightforward because we are all sport fans and twitter lovers !
+Actually, it is simple and straightforward because we are all sport fans and twitter lovers !